Combustor: Annular

 The final, and most-commonly used type of combustor is the fully annular combustor.
 Annular combustors do away with the separate combustion zones and simply have a continuous liner and casing in a ring (the annulus).
 There are many advantages to annular combustors, including more uniform combustion, shorter size (therefore lighter), and less surface area.
 Additionally, annular combustors tend to have very uniform exit temperatures.
 They also have the lowest pressure drop of the three designs (on the order of 5%).
 The annular design is also simpler, although testing generally requires a full size test rig.
-An engine that uses an annular combustor is the CFM International CFM56.
+Engines that use an annular combustor include the CFM International CFM56, the General Electric F110 and the Pratt & Whitney F401.
 Almost all of the modern gas turbine engines use annular combustors; likewise, most combustor research and development focuses on improving this type.